-Product key performance indicators (KPIs) are metrics that measure your product’s performance.
-They help you understand if the product is meetings its business goals and if the product strategy is working.
-Without KPIs, you end up guessing how your product is performing.
-But choosing the right indicators is not always straightforward.
-I have seen many product managers employ the wrong metrics or use so many that evaluating the data is a mammoth task.
+Product key performance indicators, or KPIs for short, are metrics that measure the performance of a product.
+They help you understand if the product is creating the desired value.
+Without KPIs, you end up guessing how your product is doing.
+But choosing the right indicators is not always straightforward, and I have seen many product people struggle with it.
 This post shares my tips on how to select those KPIs that really help you understand how your product is doing.

 1 Use the User, Business, and Product Goals to Choose the Right KPIs